SolveH/rpi-entur-departures-max7219/README.md

 - Install relevant APT packages by following instructions on [Luma_LED-Matrix installation](https://luma-led-matrix.readthedocs.io/en/latest/install.html)

-# Local development setup
+# Running the script/application

-1. Make a copy of `.env.template` and replace placeholders with relevant values.
+1. Make a copy of `.env.template` to `.env` and replace placeholders with relevant values.
 2. Create and activate a virtual environment:
     ```bash
     python -m venv .venv